-For the purposes of these grants, ‘collaborative research’ is defined as research which involves a minimum of two different partners.
+For the purposes of these grants, 'collaborative research' is defined as research which involves a minimum of two different partners.
+An early career researcher is defined as someone who is either:

-We are supporting grants of up to £50,000 per project and we also welcome applications for smaller amounts.
+We're supporting grants of up to £50,000 per project and we also welcome applications for smaller amounts.
 Projects funded under this stream would not typically be expected to last longer than 24 months.

 Eligibility criteria